 As winter approaches and cold weather settles in, animals are looking for places to stay warm.
-There are a number of ways that nuisance wildlife will den or nest on our properties and in our homes, and there are few measures that can be taken to help prevent and address these behaviors.
+There are a number of ways that nuisance wildlife will den or nest on our properties and in our homes, and there are a few measures that can be taken to help prevent and address these behaviors.

 Like humans, critters prefer to stay warm and protected from the elements during cold weather.
 Attics and crawlspaces provide wildlife with warmth, nesting materials, and safety they need to survive during cold temperatures.